SpencerM-2k1/CST-310-Project-1/README.md

 Compile
 ---------------
-To compile the three examples, navigate to the directory containing the corresponding `.cpp` files and run the following command in your terminal:
+To compile the three examples, navigate to the directory containing the corresponding `.cpp` files and run the following commands in your terminal:

     g++ sierpinskiEdit1.cpp -o sierpinski-edit-1 -lglut -lGLU -lGL g++ sierpinskiEdit2.cpp -o sierpinski-edit-2 -lglut -lGLU -lGL